Gwillewyn/dnd-item-icons-by-gwill/README.md

 # D&D Item Icons

+Most of these icons are colourised versions of items from [game-icons.net](https://game-icons.net/), some are slightly edited, some are heavily edited, and a few are originals by me trying to harmonise with the aesthetics of other icons.

 ## The module includes
 - Most mundane items from Dungeon Master's Guide (DMG) and Player Handbook (PHB)
     - Adventuring Gear